tilde-nlp/tildemt-selector/README.md

 * inserting the `tildemt-selector` custom element in you page's HTML;
 * managing the component's lifecycle by attaching event handlers in JavaScript or by manually triggering state transitions;
-* using the web component's configuration state to make translation requests to the Tilde MT API;
+* using the state, exported from the web component, to make translation requests to the Tilde MT API;
 * persisting and restoring the state to allow subsequent editing of the web component's configuration;
 * optionally customizing the web component's UI.